Teaching Our Youth

 All our students attend music twice a week.
 Our music curriculum teaches thematic songs, introduces rhythm and instruments and involves a lot of movement.

 Art & Science

 All children will participate in additional art and science lessons twice a week.
 Children will gain self expression through tactile art activities and experience science hands on through developmentally appropriate experiments, which align with the curriculum and units of study at the school.

 Library with Betty

 All children attend a story time in our extensive children’s library once a week.
 Ms. Betty reads books that coincide with the classroom lessons, teaches finger plays, and as the year progresses she teaches our three’s and four’s classes to check out books from the library.

 Our 3- and 4-year old classes also attend Stretch and Grow every week.
 Stretch and Grow is a preschool physical education experience that emphasizes listening skills and teamwork while developing motor skills and teaching about a healthy lifestyle.
 Our kids love Coach Bob and look forward to this day each week!

 We work with several vendors to offer great classes after 4pm.
-These include:

 Enrollment in these outside activities is separate and not included in our monthly tuition.
 Ask for more information and enrollment forms in the office.

 Summer at St. Martin’s